 Trump was welcomed warmly when he arrived at the Presidential Palace.
 Girls and young women, clad in all white, flipped their hair on the rhythm of drum beat played by men standing behind them.

 While people have a lot to say about this, this was UAE’s culture in all its rawness and beauty.
-Some people are also confusing this with another traditional dance performed at weddings in the UAE, called Al-Ayyala.
+An Omani variation of Al-Ayyala is solely performed by men and invokes a battle scene, with men holding bamboo sticks symbolizing swords.

 pic.twitter.com/wWcie61T7e The UAE warmly and lovingly welcomed Trump to Qasr Al Watan, a scene that reflected the strength of the relationship.
 Contrast with the tension caused by Biden admin.